• * START HERE *

 teriyaki chicken on a white plate

-Teriyaki Chicken is one of our favorite go-to meals in our home.
-It's quick, easy and delicious, making it a perfect dinner solution for busy weeknights.
+This is one of our favorite go-to meals in our home.
+It's the perfect dinner for busy weeknights.
 The chicken is so flavorful and tender, and the sauce is rich and thick.
 Nobody will guess that it took only a few minutes to put together!

 How to Make Teriyaki Chicken